Spring Is Upon Us! (Eastern RP -- Jared and Etain -- Request Only)

 Sevris Tellbring watched silently as Abram collapsed in exasperation into the chair across from him.
 The red-brown Kanneki bobcat laced his fingers together on his muzzle, perching his elbows on his knees.

 “Aye, a Kanneki I am.
 Thirsty for blood, as you claim, Easterwind,” He growled with surprising calm composure.
 “But even a Kanneki must know when to exercise patience and restraint.
 There are times when we must seek the blood, and there are times when the blood comes to us.
 The point is knowing how to recognize the difference.”

 Sevris sat up straight in his chair and looked at Abram rather pointedly.
 “The end of the war is coming soon.
 But we’ll accomplish nothing by sitting here passively.
 Do you want action?
 We can end the war by Saturday, even, if we work together.”

 He stood up from the chair and calmly folded his arms.
 Clenching his left fist, he flexed the leather vambrace around his forearm and pressed a small button with his middle finger.
-A short metal blade sprang out from a hidden chamber, sharp and deadly, and tipped with lethal poison.
+A short three-inch metal blade sprang out from a hidden chamber, sharp and deadly, and tipped with lethal poison.